 Digital isolation: Electrical modules are used to acquire digital input signals while breaking the galvanic connection between the signal source and the measuring equipment.
-The modules not only isolate, but also convert the inputs into standard voltage levels that can be read by the data-acquisition equipment.equipotentiality stays
+The modules (modems) not only isolate, but also convert the inputs into standard voltage levels that can be read by the data-acquisition equipment.
+The galvanic isolation allows to avoid the use of copper lines to realize the equipotential bonding between distant points (copper cables and trenches over hundreds of meters are costly).
+Nevertheless surge protection of a digital line remains necessary, because high frequency spikes are able to cross transformers, even with galvanic isolation.

-Analogue isolation: Analogue isolation modules are used to protect equipment from contact with high voltages, the breaking of ground loops and the removal of large common-mode signals.
-Three types of analogue isolation are in wide use today: the low-cost capacitive coupling or “flying capacitor”, the good performance and moderate cost optical coupling, and the high-isolation and accurate, but higher-cost, transformer coupling.

-1.2.3 Peripheral equipment
+1.3.4 Power supply

-Power supply: The design and capability of an AWS depend critically upon the method used to power it.
+The design and capability of an AWS depend critically upon the method used to power it.
 The most important characteristics of an AWS power supply are high stability and interference-free operation.
-For safety reasons, and because of the widespread use and common availability of 12 V batteries in motor vehicles, consideration should be given to the use of 12 V direct current power.
-Where mains power is available, the 12 V batteries could be float-charged from the main supply.
-Such a system provides the advantage of automatic backup power in the event of a mains power failure. telecom
+For safety reasons, and because of the widespread use and common availability of 12 V batteries, consideration should be given to the use of 12 V direct current power.
+Where mains power is available, the batteries could be float-charged from the main supply.
+Such a system provides the advantage of automatic backup power in the event of a mains power failure.
+The capacity of the buffer batteries depends on the mean power consumption of the system (AWS+sensors, incl. heating+modem) and the accepted duration of missing mains power.

-Automatic weather stations deployed at remote sites where no mains power is available must rely upon batteries that may, or may not, be charged by an auxiliary power source, such as a diesel generator, wind- or water-driven generator, or solar cells.
+Automatic weather stations deployed at remote sites where no mains power is available must rely upon batteries nearly always sourced by solar cells or other power source, such as a diesel generator, wind- or water-driven generator.
 However, such low-power systems cannot, in general, support the more complex sensors required for cloud height and visibility measurements, which require large amounts of power.
-Furthermore, AWSs with auxiliary equipment such as heaters (anemometers, rain gauges) and aspirators can also consume considerable power, thus restricting the installation of an AWS to locations where mains power is available.
+Furthermore, AWSs with auxiliary equipment such as heaters (e.g. anemometers, rain gauges) and aspirators can also consume considerable power, thus restricting the installation of an AWS to locations where mains power is available.
 If, because of the need for a versatile and comprehensive system, only the mains can supply sufficient power for full operation, provision should be made for support, from a backup supply, of at least the system clock, the processor and any volatile memory that may contain recent data needed to restart the station automatically.

-Real-time clock: An essential part of data processing is a 24 h real-time clock powered by a battery, which ensures that the time is kept even during power outages.
-Ensuring the accuracy of actual AWS clocks requires special attention to guarantee correct read-outs, sample intervals and time stamps.
-At some AWSs, devices are used to synchronize the clock with broadcast radio time reference signals or the Global Positioning System.

-Built-in test equipment: Vital parts of an AWS often include components whose faulty operation or failure would seriously degrade or render useless the principal output.
-The inclusion of circuits to monitor automatically these components’ status is an effective means of continuously controlling their performance during operation.
-Examples are: a power-failure detector which restarts the processor and continues the AWS function after a power failure; a “watchdog” timer to monitor the proper operation of microprocessors; and test circuits for monitoring the operation of station subsystems such as battery voltage and charger operation, aspirators (temperature and humidity screens), A/D converters, heaters, etc. Status information can be automatically displayed on site or input into the CPU for quality-control and maintenance purposes.
+It is also a good practice to shut down the system when the voltage of the batteries is going down a fixed threshold, in order to protect the batteries which do not support a deep discharge.

+It is important that the system be designed to measure and report the status of the power supply: battery voltage, charging current delivered by solar panels, presence or absence of the mains power, etc. These status parameters should be transmitted to the central system, to optimize the maintenance operations and to alert the maintenance staff of any problem.
+Mains power is protected by a circuit breaker, which may trip off in case of surge.
+On an isolated site, a staff displacement just to reactivate a circuit breaker may be very costly and time consuming, so it can be useful to install a circuit breaker with a remote command to reactivate it (unless, the tripping off is linked to an electrical circuit default, to be fixed).